 Setting up simulation jobs that accurately reproduce real-world phenomenons — how an engine heats up during operation or how fluid flows inside a catheter — takes skill and experience.
 So is interpreting the FEA (finite element analysis) results.
 The second phase is crucial in making intelligent deductions about how to improve the design.

 About a month ago, with ANSYS‘ help, I put together a video covering the basic setup of a CFD job.
 For simplicity, ANSYS’ senior product manager Gilles Eggenspieler and I decided to focus on a very straightforward scenario: the water pressure inside a valve during close and open operations.
-The valve is installed at an angle, making it difficult to foresee the water’s behavior or pressure.
-Continue reading
+The valve is installed at an angle, making it difficult to foresee the water’s behavior or pressure. →']);" class="more-link">Continue reading

 Recent mergers and acquisitions in the simulation market reveal a growing appetite for composite expertise.
 The explanation is simple (and it’s going to sound like a pitch from a diet program): by gobbling up composite content, you can master the art of weight loss.